torch2424/wasmboy/README.md

 * It's better to code an emulator by abstracting assembly commands into functions, rather than by Opcode operation

 * Gameboy Opcodes are difficult till about 0x40

+* All kinds of stuff, I tend to comment a lot so read those :)

 ### CLI Commands